 Send the form to the tribunal's central office.
 They'll send a copy to your employer, who has to respond within 28 days.

-Most tribunal applications must be made within three months of the incident, but this can vary.
+Most tribunal applications must be made within 3 months of the incident, but this can vary.
 Tribunals will only extend the time limit in exceptional circumstances.
 Check the time limit in your case by calling the tribunal

 The tribunal will check whether you can make the claim.
 If there's any doubt, there'll be a preliminary hearing, usually in front of the chairperson.